purduerov/X13-Parts-Library/Readme.md

 7. Push your changes to the remote repo with (use the same name as before):

-	`git push`
+	`git push`.
-	if the branch was just created, do `git push -u origin NEW_BRANCH_NAME`
+	If the branch was just created, do `git push -u origin NEW_BRANCH_NAME`

-8. Open a pull request on GitHub to merge your branch into master.
+8. Open a pull request on [GitHub](https://github.com/purduerov/X13-Parts-Library/pulls) to merge your branch into master.